 Just enter your email and get it sent to your inbox!
 Plus you’ll get new recipes from us every week!

-4. Head of cabbage, but just the outside larger leaves will be used unless diced to make our pressure cooker fried cabbage
+You don’t have to have a head of cabbage, but it is traditionally served together.
+You just the outside larger leaves will be used (at the end just to steam until wilted) unless diced to make our pressure cooker fried cabbage.

 Do you rinse corned beef before cooking?